What Is a Squatted Truck?

 How do you squat a truck?

 Getting a bit of that “Cali Lean”/”Carolina Squat“/”Tennessee Tilt” with your truck or SUV is relatively easy: order a moderate lift kit and only install the front components.
 But achieving a more dramatic squat requires more engineering.

 Because most of the re-engineering required to lift a truck happens at the front of the truck, you won’t save much money by only ordering the front half of a lift kit.
 Therefore, extremely squatted trucks require an expensive nine or even ten-inch lift.
 Some builders also remove the leveling blocks from the rear suspension for more of an angle.

 Squatting a truck changes its handling.
 The truck will corner even more poorly than a regular lifted truck.
 It will also be able to carry less weight in the bed before bottoming out.
-Finally, squatting a truck raises the hood while reclining the driver: it dramatically increases forward visibility.
+Finally, squatting a truck raises the hood while reclining the driver: it dramatically decreases forward visibility.

 Because squatted trucks have such poor forward visibility, they are very dangerous around pedestrians.
 If you want to squat your truck this much, consider installing an aftermarket “parking” or “trail” camera up front.
 It works much like your stock backup camera and will help with low-speed visibility.

 See Custom Offsets video on the origin and names of squatted trucks here:

 You can also check out a squatted truck for yourself with Whistlin Diesel’s squatted Silverado reveal in the video below:

 Finally, squatted trucks can be easy to make fun of.
 See the guys at Whistlin Diesel poking a bit of fun at themselves in this final video: